-Estimates and judgments are continuously evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 In preparing these Consolidated Financial Statements, the Group has made judgments and estimates that affect the application of the Group's accounting policies and the reported amounts of assets, liabilities, income and expenses.
-The Group further makes estimates and assumptions concerning the future.
 The actual results will, by definition, seldom be exactly equal to the related accounting estimates used.